A construction business without customers is as good as dead. Therefore, you need to develop an extensive clientele base to help grow your business.

 Research shows that approximately 67,000 searches are performed on Google every second.
 Therefore, if you want your company’s name to rank highest among these searches, you need to create relevant content that will impress the search engines and those that visit your website.

-6. Work with Your Competitors and Other Related Businesses
+6. Work With Your Competitors/ Other Related Businesses

 However absurd it may sound, working with your competitor or other related businesses is one of the best ways to market your construction business.
 From fellow contractors, subcontractors, and suppliers, teaming up and having a good relationship with them is phenomenal for your business.